#1 Ranked Children’s Hospital by U.S. News & World Report

 Rebekah Mannix, MD, MPH

-Dr. Mannix is fully trained in pediatric emergency medicine, and is the lead physician for the Cerebrovascular Disorders and Stroke Program in the Emergency Department.
+Dr. Mannix is fully trained in pediatric emergency medicine, and is the lead physician for the Stroke and Cerebrovascular Center in the Emergency Department.
 She has played a key role in developing the Acute Pediatric Stroke protocol at Boston Children’s Hospital that has led to the availability and use of tissue plasminogen activator (tPA) for children 2 years of age and older who present with acute stroke.

 Marykay Nutini, DO